diez/diez/CONTRIBUTING.md

 You will also need to follow the [macOS instructions](https://github.com/diez/diez/wiki/IDE-setup-(macOS)) to ensure that all of the examples and tests can run.

+## Universal commands

+The following commands are available in all subpackages, as well as in the monorepo itself.
+Running these commands in the monorepo will run across all subpackages.

+ * `yarn compile` - compile all TypeScript to JS.
+ * `yarn watch` - compile, then watch for changes.
+ * `yarn lint` - lint TypeScript sources.
+ * `yarn fix` - lint and automatically fix any automatically fixable lint issues found.
+ * `yarn test` - run unit/integration tests.
+ * `yarn health` - run tests and lint code with machine-readable outputs for CI.

 ## Contributing code

 To contribute code to Diez, please submit a pull request to the Diez monorepo.
 Your pull request should: